Yuri Larin: Early life

 His father, Shneur Zalman Lurie, was an engineer, Hebrew author and Zionist.
 He abandoned his wife while she was pregnant and ill, and later divorced her.

 Larin joined the Russian Social Democratic Labour Party (RSDLP) in Simferopol in 1900.
 He moved to Odesa and organised a student Marxist group, but was arrested and sent back to Crimea.
 There he resumed his revolutionary activity, and was arrested in 1903 and sentenced to eight years exile in Yakutia.
 He escaped in 1904, but because of the difficulty he had walking, he was carried in a laundry basket by other exiles involved in the escape.

 He emigrated to Geneva and, following the split in the RSDLP, joined the Mensheviks.
 He took his revolutionary pseudonym, Larin, from a character in Eugene Onegin by Pushkin.

 Larin returned to Russia early in the 1905 Revolution, and was arrested, but escaped to Ukraine, where he tried to reunite the two halves of the RSDLP.
 Arrested again, he escaped to Baku, before emigrating to Germany.

 His wife, Lena, was a Menshevik from 1907.
 She was arrested in 1911, and held in Butyrka prison.
-At their marriage ceremony, another Menshevik Lydia Dan acted as Larin's godmother in the “incongruous baptism … undertaken in a tsarist prison so that [he] could have an Orthodox marriage entitling him to take his bride into exile”.
+At their marriage ceremony, another Menshevik Lydia Dan acted as Larin's godmother in the “incongruous baptism ... undertaken in a tsarist prison so that [he] could have an Orthodox marriage entitling him to take his bride into exile”.

 In 1914, the couple adopted Lena's orphaned niece, Anna Larina.

 In 1910, Larin wrote a series of articles arguing that Russia was progressing towards becoming a capitalist society in which an elected Duma would become increasingly powerful, and that it would not be necessary to repeat the revolutionary violence of 1905.
 This was angrily refuted by Vladimir Lenin the Bolshevik leader, who described Larin as the "enfant terrible of opportunism."

 After the outbreak of war, in 1914, Larin was deported from Germany, and settled in Stockholm.
-In 1915, he wrote a series of articles for the Moscow daily Russkia vedomostiabout the Germany war economy, which, he said, "has given the world a pattern of the centralised direction of the national economy as a single machine."
+In 1915, he wrote a series of articles for the Moscow daily Russkia vedomosti about the Germany war economy, which, he said, "has given the world a pattern of the centralised direction of the national economy as a single machine."